 And for those reasons, I had always been hoping for something a bit more.
 Better technology was out there, it just hadn’t made its way to the mass market yet.

 That wait ended about a year ago.
 I made my first switch to light emitting diode (LED) technology, with replacements for my kitchen track lights.
-These guys run on just 5W, versus a halogen’s 45-50W.
-The switch produced similar energy savings as the move from incandescents to CFL’s.
+These bulbs run on just 5W, versus a halogen’s 45-50W.
+The switch produced similar energy savings as the move from incandescents to CFLs.
 ROI positive in year 1.

 My second switch came when I decided to swap out an old-school 43W CFL in the most commonly used light in my household – the living room lamp.
-My replacement was the Philips SlimStyle LED.
-SlimStyle benefits include:
+My replacement was the now outdated Philips SlimStyle LED.
+SlimStyle benefits included:

 - Just 10.5W to produce the same light as a 60W incandescent.